 The content of this strategy is prepared with specific reference to the UK legislation and tax authority and is therefore considered to be compliant with the Group’s obligations in respect of the Publication of Tax Strategies.
-Specifically, the UK tax strategy contained herein relates to the Playtech Group’s UK subsidiaries as listed below.
+Specifically, the UK tax strategy contained herein relates to the Playtech Group’s UK subsidiaries as listed in the attached.

-This strategy covers all taxes to which the Group is subject, including corporate tax, payroll taxes and VAT.
+This document covers all taxes to which the Group is subject, including corporate tax, payroll taxes and VAT.

 Playtech is the leading technology partner to the gambling and financial trading sectors.

 The Group is headquartered in the Isle of Man, where the parent company is tax resident.
 Playtech has offices in 24 countries, with the majority of its development and technical operations in Ukraine, Estonia, Latvia, Bulgaria and Gibraltar.
 These locations are well known as technology hubs with a large population of highly skilled experts.
 The Group’s presence in some markets, such as Austria, Australia, Denmark and Italy, is a result of acquisitions.

 The tax strategy of the Playtech Group is approved by the Board of Directors and monitored by the Audit Committee.
 The Audit Committee reviews the tax strategy annually as part of its considerations in connection with the audited financial statements.